RAF Netheravon, Wiltshire

 The Sergeants Mess clock.

-Was the institute where soldiers could get some extra food ad a cup of tea, they could rest, play games and write letters.
+This was the institute where soldiers could get some extra food and a cup of tea, they could rest, play games and write letters.

 RAF Netheravon, Wiltshire